dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 [^14]: For purposes of simplicity, it has been assumed that the cash flow is the same in each year.
 This can be generalized to allow cash flows to grow over time.
 [^15]: Chapter 5.
 Option Pricing Theory and Models. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^16]: Chapter 28.
 Option to Delay and Valuation Implications. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
+[^17]: Chapter 29.
+The Options to Expand and to Abandon: Valuation Implications. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^19]: _Understanding the Consumer Price Index_ by Statistical Institute of Jamaica